 Ms. Wood focuses on regulatory compliance and investigative work.
 Most recently, she supervised a comprehensive technology review and assessment of the Office of Foreign Assets Control (OFAC) and anti-money laundering (AML) capabilities for a global bank, overseeing the implementation of data analytics capability to detect anomalies in AML and OFAC screening, as well as USD clearing for correspondent banks.
 Ms. Wood managed a team reviewing the AML and sanctions rules/wraps, internal software platform, investigator training and alert closure, and procedures/policies.
 In this role, she worked closely with New York regulators.

 Ms. Wood is currently serving as the selected anti-money laundering auditor for a residential mortgage loan originator at a large corporation and the independent consultant for a global oil and gas company on sanctions issues.
 She is frequently consulted by non-traditional financial entities to assist in the development of their AML program or dispute resolution.
 More broadly, Ms. Wood regularly conducts trade, government contracting, immigration and anti-corruption due diligence risk assessments.
 She developed a cross-functional compliance monitoring program and conducts third-party audits on a variety of regulatory issues.
+In addition, Ms. Wood provides investor visa (EB-5) due diligence to law firms and investor applicants.
+Her extensive knowledge and experience in financial investigations, audits, compliance reviews and understanding of the complex visa process assists investors with minimizing risk.
+She oversees reviews to determine source of funds and any misuse or misrepresentation of funds to help clients make informed decisions.

 Ms. Wood also has significant experience as a monitor.
 She led the monitoring team on behalf of Guidepost Solutions for DHL relating to OFAC issues.
 She is working with New York regulators as deputy to the monitor for a foreign financial institution and serves as the appointed monitor for a certification lab.